 “Short-day” varieties quit forming leaves and begin forming bulbs when the day length reaches 10-12 hours, and are best for Southern Gardens.
-We recommend 1015Y, Texas Legend, and Southern Belle Red for Central Texas.
+We recommend and sell 1015Y, Texas Legend and Southern Belle Red for Central Texas.

 Set out onion transplants that are ¼” in diameter or less.
-Onions will bolt (flower) if plants are larger than ¼” in diameter and are exposed to prolonged temperatures below 45°F. When bolting occurs, bulb size, quality, and storage are reduced.
+Onions will bolt (flower) if plants are larger than ¼” in diameter when they are exposed to prolonged temperatures below 45°F. When bolting occurs, bulb size, quality, and shelf life is reduced.

 Fertility and moisture influence the thickness of the “rings” in the bulb.
 The old adage is that for each leaf, there will be a ring of onion, and the larger the leaf, the larger the ring will be.
 The goal is to produce as many healthy leaves as possible before the bulbs set.
 Pay attention to fertilizer applications, as onions respond well to fertilization, and water to a depth of 6” on a regular basis.